This blog is a collaborative blog written by a group of individuals. For questions about this blog, please contact haley (at) haleysvintage.com.

 This blog does contain content which might present a conflict of interest.
 This content will always be identified.

-I might receive a commission if you click on any of the links on Haley’s Vintage.com.
-This commission will not affect any purchases you may make.
-Any commissions I might receive will help to maintain and run Haley’s Vintage for you.
+I might receive a commission if you use any of the links found on Haley’s Vintage.com.
+This commission will not affect any purchases you may make or alter the price you pay.

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.